Mathiveri: Economy

 There are 10 guest houses in Mathiveri.
-Tourists across the world are used to visit the island and stay those guest houses.
-And many of the people are working nearby tourist island resorts.
+Many of the people are working nearby tourist island resorts.

 Healthcare

 Mathiveri Health Centre is the only health service provider in the island.
 The health centre has a medical officer and two registered nurses and nearly 15 staff members.
 The health centre is opened for 16 hours in a day.

 Education

 There is a school (up to grade 10) on the island to educate the children of the community.
-The principal of the school is Mr. Mohamed Siraj.
+The principal of the school is Mr. Hassan Hameedh.

 Sports

-Football and handball are the main sports in Mathiveri.
-There is a football ground in the south side of the island.
-The pitch is not good for players because of the sandy soil.
-There are huge football competitions with participating teams from outside Mathiveri.
-They are played on an artificial grass football pitch on the island.
-Handball is the current top sport played among the woman of Mathiveri.
+In Mathiveri, football and handball are the island's primary sports.
+It has football ground and futsal grounds and hosts competitions as well.
+There is also a volley court.